mrtyormaa/decimal-to-roman-numerals/production.md

-# Steps to Make the API Production Ready
+# Steps to Make the decimal-to-roman API Production Ready

-We will discuss this in two sections: one focusing on the functional aspects of the API and the other on the non-functional aspects.
+`decimal-to-roman` API converts decimal number ranges to Roman numerals.
+This document discusses the next steps required to make the API production ready.
+This has been discussed in two sections:
+- Functional
+- Non-Functional

-We will make the following assumptions to help us reach some concrete actionable plans.
-The assumptions are as follows:
+The following assumptions to help in reaching some concrete actionable plans:
-- This will be served to about 10M users worldwide.
+- decimal-to-roman API will be served to about 10M users worldwide.
-- It should have good latency, i.e., the API should respond within 100ms for 95% of requests.
+- API should have good latency, i.e., the API should respond within 100ms for 95% of requests.
-- Service downtime should ideally be zero.
+- Service downtime should ideally be zero i.e. service should 99.99999% (7 nines) availability.

-Let's begin with the functional requirements.

-## Functional Requirements
+## Open Issues
-There are several actions to be completed.
+There are several requirements to be completed.
 You can view the full details on the [GitHub issues page](https://github.com/mrtyormaa/decimal-to-roman-numerals/issues).
 The summary of the requirements is as follows:

 ### Bugs
 1. **Swagger: `swagger/*any`**